fredrick/gauss/README.md

 ###Using the REPL console

 To experiment with Gauss or to quickly start a Node.js command-line environment for number crunching, Gauss ships with a lightweight REPL (Read–eval–print loop).
-Start the REPL with `npm start` within the source directory, or if installed globally (via `npm install -g gauss`), `gauss`.
+Start the REPL with `npm start` within the source directory, or `gauss` if installed globally (via `npm install -g gauss`).

 For example, using the `help()` function and analyzing a data file from the Gauss REPL:
 ```javascript